(Last Updated on : 01-01-2019)

-Jyotirao Govindrao Phule, more popular as Jyotirao Phule, was a thinker, activist
+Jyotirao Govindrao Phule, more popularly known as Jyotirao Phule, was a thinker, activist

 , social reformer